 According to Esther 6, one night King Xerxes became restless and couldn't sleep.
 He got out of his bed and began to read the chronicles.
 He came across a section that indicated that Esther's uncle Mordecai had not been recognized for having done a good deed for him.

 The king's restlessness was the beginning of a plan that honored Mordecai and resulted in the saving of the entire Jewish nation.
 King Xerxes' restlessness had positive results, unlike King David's restlessness.

 Pharaoh's recurring dreams kept him from getting a good night's sleep.
-In the mornings, his mind was troubled because of the dreams.
+In the mornings, his mind was troubled because of the dreams he had the night before.
 Pharaoh's magicians could not tell him what the dreams meant.
-That when the chief cupbearer remembered Joseph who was in prison at the time.
+That's when the chief cupbearer remembered Joseph who was in prison at the time.
 He told Pharaoh about Joseph's gift of interpreting dreams.

 After Joseph interpreted Pharaoh's dreams, he was released from prison and was made the second in command of Egypt (Genesis 41).
 No one knows what would have happened if Pharaoh hadn't had a restless night.

 Like the others mentioned, Nebuchadnezzar had restless nights filled with bad dreams during the second year of his reign.
 His spirit was troubled and he couldn't sleep.
 When Daniel interpreted the king's dream, it was evident why his spirit was restless.